-1) Rigid body dynamics simulation packages: There are numerous rigid body dynamics simulators which implement state-of-art collision detection algorithms.
-They may be used for collision queries alone; however, with a possible overhead.
+1) Rigid body dynamics simulation packages: There are numerous rigid body dynamics engines which implement state-of-art collision detection algorithms.
+They may be used only for collision queries, with some overhead.

 Rigid body engines available under proprietary licenses include NVidia Physx (formerly known as AGEIA and Novodex), Intel HAVOK, Newton Game Dynamics and True Axis.
-There are also engines available under public licenses, such as BSD, ZLib and GPL, including Open Dynamics Engine (ODE), Bullet, JigLib and Tokamak.
+There are also engines available under public licenses, such as BSD, ZLib and GPL, including Open Dynamics Engine, Bullet, JigLib and Tokamak.
 Most of the above engines can be wrapped in a unified abstraction system, like PAL, OPAL and GangstaWrapper.
-A comparative test among engines supported by PAL may be found in [8].
+A comparison between engines supported by PAL is in [8].

-2) Libraries for discrete collision queries: Limited to convex polyhedra:

-- GJK Gilbert, Johnson and Keerthi distance routine; runs in expected constant time [9]; used in Bullet Physics; - I-COLLIDE: exact collision detection for large environments [10]; uses Lin-Canny Closest Features [11] - SWIFT: supports also bodies composed of convex pieces.
-Queries: clash, distance and contact determination [12]
+- 2) Libraries for discrete collision queries: Limited to convex polyhedra: - GJK Gilbert, Johnson and Keerthi distance routine; runs in expected constant time [9]; used in Bullet; - I-COLLIDE: exact collision detection for large environments [10]; uses Lin-Canny Closest Features [11] - SWIFT: supports also bodies made of convex pieces.
+Queries: clash, distance, contact determination [12] For non-convex polyhedra (polygon soups): - RAPID: uses OBBTree, a hierarchy of OBBs [13] - PQP: intersection, distance and tolerance check [14] - V-COLLIDE: optimized for a large number of objects; uses 3 tests: n-body, OBB tree, and exact.

-For non-convex polyhedra, also known as polygon soup:

-- RAPID: uses OBBTree, a hierarchy of OBBs [13] - POP: intersection, distance and tolerance verification [14] - V-COLLIDE: works with a large number of objects; uses 3 tests: n-body, hierarchical OBB and exact.
 [15] - SWIFT++: for arbitrary polyhedral models.
-Queries: clash, tolerance, distance and contact determination [16] - V-CLIP: Voronoi Clip algorithm; similar to Lin-Canny, with less complexity and improved robustness [17] - OPCODE: memory-optimized AABB-tree [18] - GIMPACT: implemented in ODE and Bullet.

-3) Libraries for continuous collision detection (CCD):

-- FAST: CCD for general, rigid polyhedra [19] - CATCH: CCD for articulated models [20]; uses FAST for solid body CCD and SWIFT++ for distance queries
+Queries: clash, tolerance, distance, contact determination [16] - V-CLIP: Voronoi Clip algorithm; similar to Lin-Canny, less complex and more robust [17] - OPCODE: memory-optimized AABB-tree [18] - GIMPACT: implemented in ODE and Bullet. - 3) Libraries for continuous collision detection (CCD): - FAST: CCD for general, rigid polyhedra [19] - CATCH: CCD for articulated models [20]; uses FAST for rigid body CCD, SWIFT++ for distance queries, and QHull for convex hull computation.

-A proof-of-concept implementation of robot collision detection was implemented using Open Dynamics Engine as a wrapper for collision detection, which uses OPCODE and GIMPACT libraries.
+A proof-of-concept implementation of robot collision detection was written using Open Dynamics Engine as a wrapper for OPCODE collision detection library.
 The simulation is based on the framework presented in [21], and it was implemented in Python, using PyODE for low-level ODE calls and cgkit (Python Computer Graphics Kit) for importing triangle meshes.